TonyDeRosia/enshrouded_world_duplicator/README.md

   ```

 ### **Command-line usage**
-You can bypass the graphical interface and duplicate worlds directly from the command line:
+If the Tkinter GUI library is missing on your system, the script will fall back to command-line mode.
+You can duplicate worlds directly from the command line:

 ```shell
 python world_duplicator.py --source <world_id> --target <world_id>